 We know from working directly with millions of customers and conducting surveys of our own, that there’s a tremendous amount of anxiety around saving up for and financing an engagement ring—especially among Gen Z and Millennials.
 So with that in mind, we’ve partnered with a savvy financial expert and put together tips that can help you smartly budget and save.

 Popular Metals Used In Engagement Rings

 A popular engagement ring metal among Blue Nile customers is definitely platinum (or white gold for people who want a platinum-look at a lower cost).
 Over the last few years, however, rose gold engagement rings are a fast-rising trend.
 Rose gold was often used in settings in the late nineteenth century, and is appreciated today for its naturally romantic appeal that particularly suits rings with vintage-inspired styles.
-Most recently, yellow gold engagement rings are capturing the attention of people who appreciate the way this metal’s beautiful warm glow complements engagement ring settings with coloured gemstones.
+Most recently, yellow gold engagement rings are capturing the attention of people who appreciate the way this metal’s beautiful warm glow complements engagement ring settings with colored gemstones.

 Popular Engagement Ring Settings and Styles

 Technically the terms settings and styles mean different things.
 A craftsperson working on a custom engagement ring in the Blue Nile workshop will likely use the term setting when referring to the technique that’s used to set a diamond in place.
-Claw-style settings and bezel settings are just a few examples of setting styles in the head of a ring.
+Prong-style settings and bezel settings are just a few examples of setting styles in the head of a ring.
 There are also settings, including channel-set styles, that describe the way stones are set into the body of the ring.